 (Texas Education Agency.
 The Dyslexia Handbook Procedures Concerning Dyslexia and Related Disorders 2018 Update, pp. 1, 22, 25, 27, 28, 32-34.)

 Katy ISD is responsible for identifying and evaluating students, regardless of the severity of their disabilities, who are in need of special education and related services.
 In addition to children enrolled in the public schools, the child find duty extends to children who are homeless or wards of the State or are who are attending private schools 34 CFR 300.111.(a)(1)(i) and 20 USC 1412(a)(3)(A).

-If you suspect that your child may be dyslexic, or if you have further questions regarding the district's dyslexia program, contact your child’s teacher.
-You may also contact one of the district's Instructional Officers:
+If you suspect that your child may be dyslexic, or if you have further questions regarding the District’s dyslexia program, contact your child’s teacher or campus assistant principal.